EduardoZepeda/coffee-bytes-hugo/content/posts/react/react-memo-y-usecallback-para-evitar-renderizaciones/index.en.md

 {{<ad3>}}

 To solve this problem we can useMemo.
 Our memoizer function will keep the same object, as long as the values inside the square brackets do not change.
-Now, when React asks: "Is the variable _statsDelMonstruo_ the same as last time?" the answer will be "yes", it is the same variable, because as long as the variables in square brackets do not change, useMemo will return the same object in memory.
+Now, when React asks: "Is the variable _monsterStats_ the same as last time?" the answer will be "yes", it is the same variable, because as long as the variables in square brackets do not change, useMemo will return the same object in memory.

 ```javascript
 import ChildComponent from './ChildComponent'